-- 1. will be replaced with the respective paper code from the Discipline Specific/Major Course and Inter- disciplinary / Minor Course/ Multidisciplinary Course. - 2.
-Every student has to select one value-added course out of either (BBA 206) MOOC or (BBA 218) Sustainability Practices in the Fourth Semester.
+- 1. will be replaced with the respective paper code from the Discipline Specific/ Major Course and Inter- disciplinary / Minor Course. - 2.
+Every student has to select one value-added course out of either (BBA(B&I)-208) MOOC or (BBA (B&I)-222) Sustainability Practices in the Fourth Semester.

-UNDER GRADUATE DIPLOMA IN BUSINESS ADMINISTRATION
+UNDER GRADUATE DIPLOMA IN BUSINESS ADMINISTRATION (B & I)

-The students shall have an option to exit after 2nd year of the Business Administration Program and will be awarded with UG Diploma in Business Administration.
+The students shall have an option to exit after 2ndyear of Business Administration Program-Banking & Insurance and will be awarded with UG Diploma in Business Administration (B&I).

-Eligibility Criteria to get UG Diploma in Business Administration: Total 93 Credits to be earned till 2nd Year BBA curriculum.
+Eligibility Criteria to get UG Diploma in Business Administration (B&I):

+Total 97 Credits to be earned till 2nd Year BBA(B&I) curriculum

-Re-entry Criteria into Third Year (Fifth Semester):
+Re-entry Criteria in to Third Year (Fifth Semester):

-The student who takes an exit after two years with an award of UG Diploma may be allowed to re-enter into the Fifth Semester for completion of the BBA Degree Program within a period of 3 years subject to the condition that the total term for completing the course should not exceed 7 years.
+The student who takes an exit after two years with an award of UG Diploma may be allowed to reenter in to Fifth Semester for completion of the BBA(B&I) Degree Program within a period of 3 years subject to the condition with the total term for completing the course should not exceed 7 years.

-Summer Internship Project Report and Viva Voce:
+Summer Internship Project Report and Viva Voice: